Celebrate Diversity: “Together We Make Our World Complete”

 …was pyjamas for girls with the message “STAR, Today I feel like a superhero”.
 Not quite as empowering and definitive!

 I then progressed to the toy section.
-When I was growing up, Lego was the same for us slide18all – some of you will remember the ad from 1981 of the girl in the dungarees proudly holding her Lego.
+When I was growing up, Lego was the same for us all – some of you will remember the ad from 1981 of the girl in the dungarees proudly holding her Lego.
 Even though, I know there has been growing discussion and debate about how toys are being targeted I was surprised with the choices I was confronted with on the shelves of my local store.

 The girl lego people on the boxes are ‘princesses’ and ‘friends’.
 Obviously, the message is that girls don’t need to get involved in building the ‘city’ or ‘speed champions’ since all the pieces on those boxes are boys.
 Of course, then there is the more obvious “pinkification’ of the toy section.